-APU Alumna’s Visit to Finland Inspires Her Teaching
+APU Alumna’s Fulbright Experience in Finland Inspires Her Teaching

 “Lord, show me the needs of each of my students, and help me to meet those needs.”
 This prayer continually rests on the heart of Mayra Molina, M.A. ’15, a kindergarten dual-language immersion teacher in Los Angeles.
 God answered her petition with an eye-opening experience in Finland, a global leader in innovative education.
 Because Finnish teachers view their roles as developers of unique human beings, they approach school accordingly.
 Their students learn complex concepts such as strategic planning, problem solving, math, motor skills, independence, patience, perseverance, and confidence through playtime, a less-structured environment, a more-relaxed schedule, and creative projects such as sewing, woodworking, and cooking.
 More than craft classes and recesses, Finnish schools embody a microcosm of real-world life skills presented in a way that respects individual talents, gifts, and needs and promotes a deep connection with learning.
 That environment grabbed Molina’s attention and she longed to know more.